imfatant/test/README.md

 The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is available, but for anything more interesting, a dedicated radio data link is recommended.
 Also bear in mind the type and placement of antennas that all these items use.

 A good place to begin is this quickstart pinout diagram (save the file and open it in an appropriate image viewer for better resolution): https://github.com/imfatant/test/blob/master/docs/bbblue_pinouts.jpg.
+I will refer to it in the following paragraphs.

-... (in the process of writing) ...
+Let's talk about the R/C receiver first.
+FrSky equipment, like an X-RSR, an XR4SB or an R9 Slim can be powered off any 5V pin and a GND.
+All that remains is to connect the receiver's SBUS OUT ... ... (in the process of writing) ... note to self: improve pinout diagram

 -- Imf